List of Westfield shopping centres

 The Westfield brand, first launched by the Australian Westfield Group in 1960, is currently used for over 80 shopping centres across Australia, New Zealand, the European Union, the United Kingdom and the United States.

-Westfield is a brand name for retail shopping centres originated by the Australian Westfield Group in 1960, and now shared between Scentre Group (for Westfield centres in Australia and New Zealand) and Unibail-Rodamco-Westfield (for Westfield centres in the European Union, the United Kingdom and the United States).
+Westfield is a brand name for retail shopping centres originated by the Australian Westfield Group in 1960, and now shared between Scentre Group (for Westfield centres in Australia and New Zealand), Unibail-Rodamco-Westfield (for Westfield centres in the European Union, the United Kingdom and the United States), and Cenomi (for Westfield centres in Saudi Arabia).

 Current Scentre Group centres

 Westfield-branded shopping centres in Australia and New Zealand are owned and operated by Scentre Group.